Maahygrah/web3-onchain-log/README.md

 * **Imperative** (adjective): Of vital importance; crucial. *Example:* "It is imperative for web3 community managers to maintain open and clear lines of communication with core developers during a major testnet phase rollout."

 * **Programmatic Ecosystem Activity Auditing:** The continuous process of tracking open-source repository commits, developer deployment frequencies, and smart contract upgrades to verify real product building progress rather than marketing speculation.
+* **Standard Deviation Projections:** An algorithmic analysis tool used to project institutional profit-taking targets based on the measured depth of a dealing range or an accumulation block, allowing traders to forecast where expansions are likely to exhaust.